metamn/beat/code/pages/practically/practically.md

 Yes, they are the reusable BEM components I've created during other projects and now I'm simply dropping it speeding up the user interface design.

+= you'll get them for free. either your project will be more quickly ready, or you can spend time make it outstanding by focussing a smooth things like behaviuour / animation

+- components
+- styleguide